joey-harward/TopShotExplorer/README.md

 # Top Shot Explorer
-This is a sample program to highlight some of Dapper's [Top Shot API](https://developers.nbatopshot.com/docs/Introduction).
+This is a sample app to highlight interactions with Dapper's [Top Shot API](https://developers.nbatopshot.com/docs/Introduction).

 This app adheres to Android best practices including:
 - Compose